Introduction to Git In 16 Minutes

 The new branch that gets created will be the reference to the current state of your repository.

 It's a good practice to create a development branch where you can work on improving your code, adding new experimental features, and similar.
-After development and testing these new features to make sure they don't have any bugs and that they can be used, you can
+After developing and testing these new features to make sure they don't have any bugs and that they can be used, you can

 merge them to the master branch.